kdschmidt1/Sail_Instrument/Readme.md

 some Remarks:
-*  You have to provide polar data [Example](https://github.com/kdschmidt1/Sail_Instrument/blob/98b84dc5dde84936c46d53dbb03e475991b24948/Sail_Instrument/polare.xml) of yor boat in the /home/pi/avnav/user/viewer folder for calculation the laylines.
+*  You have to provide polar data [Example](https://github.com/kdschmidt1/Sail_Instrument/blob/65a357926932284c8cf6eddd00fa86e13bc51392/polardaten/polare.xml) of yor boat in the /home/pi/avnav/user/viewer folder for calculating the laylines.

 A description how to prepare the polar.xml based on other formats will follow soon.